blue-devil/kuymak/README.md

 * [x] Add, linux "Hello, world!" shellcode
 * [x] Publish prebuilt ARM binaries
 * [x] Parse and execute shellcode from console
+* [ ] Check if null bytes exist?
+And print info to user
+* [ ] Can i add an option of printing objdump output of given shellcode
+* [ ] Can i add an option of printing dumpbin output of given shellcode
+* [ ] Add sample shell code of execve
+* [ ] Add null-free sample shellcodes

 ## Further Reading & Resources